Vinod-Kumar-R/AutomationTesting/README.md

 1. Docker and Mobile Emulator are supported only in Linux OS
 2. Make sure atleast one browser has to be install in Linux OS
 3. To access the Mobile Emulator UI :- http://&lt;IPADDRES&gt;:6080

+**Running Automation Script in Docker**
+1. update the key value of "docker" to "true" in config.properties.
+2. make sure latest docker has been installed
+3. if docker installed in window machine, make sure docker should run in linux container.
+4. update the value of "test_execution" with browser name.

+*Note:-*
+1. noVNC url are display in the console log (info) to view automation script execution in Docker.

 **Generated the JAVA doc**
 1. Goto the folder where source code has been downloaded